Shared Belief: 2014: three-year-old season

 In January, Shared Belief developed an abscess on his right front foot.
-In March, it was announced that the gelding would miss his engagement in the Blue Grass Stakes and would not be aimed at the Kentucky Derby.
-"We'll get him ready to run later on, if he stays good", said Hollendorfer.
-After recovering from his abscess, Shared Belief came back to win an allowance race against older horses at Golden Gate Fields on May 26.
+In March, it was announced that he would miss his engagement in the Blue Grass Stakes and would not be aimed at the Kentucky Derby.
+"We'll get him ready to run later on, if he stays good," said Hollendorfer.
+After recovering from his abscess, Shared Belief won an allowance race against older horses at Golden Gate Fields on May 26.

 On July 7, the horse, ridden by Mike E. Smith for the first time, won the inaugural running of the Grade II Los Alamitos Derby, beating a Kentucky Derby participant, Candy Boy, by four and a quarter lengths.
 On August 24, Shared Belief contested the $1,000,000 TVG Pacific Classic Stakes at Del Mar Racetrack against older horses, going a mile and a quarter for the first time and attempting to emulate his sire Candy Ride, who won the race in 2003.
 He was ridden again by Smith, who chose Shared Belief as his mount over Game On Dude.
-The gelding raced in midfield before moving up on the outside, taking the lead a furlong and a half out and drawing away to win by almost three lengths from the British challenger Toast of New York.
+The gelding raced in midfield before moving up on the outside, taking the lead a furlong and a half out, and drawing away to win by almost three lengths from the British challenger Toast of New York.
 Game On Dude finished fourth.

 Shared Belief appeared to hamper the runner-up when hanging in towards the rail at the top of the stretch, but after a stewards' inquiry the result was allowed to stand.
 After the race, Smith stated, "He's a special horse.
 I heard someone say this might be the coming out of a superstar.
 I think now this horse deserves that accolade.
 I'll tell you what: he's as good a young horse as I've sat on in a while."